 Fishermans Wharf and Pier 39

-Home to Macy’s, Bloomingdales and Saks fifth avenue, Union Square is the place to shop, dine and drink.
-Most tours and sightseeing buses leave from the Square so hotels within walking distance to Union Square are ideal.
+Home to Macy’s, Bloomingdales, and Saks fifth avenue, Union Square is the place to shop, dine and drink.
+Most tours and sightseeing buses leave from the Square so hotels within walking distance of Union Square are ideal.
 The square offers some fun and lively Irish bars along with a vast variety of restaurants and eateries to suit every taste.

 Golden Gate Park

 With over 13 million visitors to this park every year, it isn’t exactly the best place to escape the crowds.
 However, there is plenty of space in the 1000-acre area to unwind and enjoy the lakes, picnic spots, gardens and monuments.
 Inside the park, you will also find the California Academy of Sciences and the de Young Museum which are both worth visiting if you have the time.